A review of my experience making and using homemade deodorant - did it work against my seemingly deodorant-proof smell and would it work for you?

 This article is going to get a little personal.
 As in: something I've never told anyone.

-And since no one (including Brian) ever mentioned it, I’m assuming it was only me who was bothered so much about this thing.
+And since no one (including Brian) has ever mentioned it, I'm assuming (fingers crossed) it was only me who was bothered so much about this thing.

 OK, here goes. *deep breath*